Estimated reading time: 6 minutes

 The machine’s book value would be $70,000 ($100,000 – $30,000).

-Accumulated depreciation is an essential account for financial reporting because it allows businesses to accurately reflect the value of their assets on the balance sheet.
+Accumulated depreciation is an essential account for financial reporting because it allows businesses to accurately reflect the value of their assets on the balance sheet and reduce taxable gains.

 It is also used to calculate the gain or loss on the sale of an asset.
 When an asset is sold, the difference between the sale price and the book value (which is the asset’s original cost less its accumulated depreciation) is recognized as a gain or loss on the income statement.